ministryofjustice/moj-frontend/docs/accessibility.md

 Some iframe titles are not unique.
 This fails WCAG 2.2 success criterion 4.1.2 (Name, Role, Value).

 We plan to address these issues by January 2026.

-### Disproportionate burden

-Does not apply

-### Content that’s not within the scope of the accessibility regulations

-Does not apply

 ## Preparation of this accessibility statement